yefim/yefeme/README.md

 # yefeme

 Yefeme is Yefim's custom jekyll theme.
 You can use it but you don't have to.
+It's mainly good for blogs.

 ## Installation